Marija97/Ash-Flutter-Mobile-App/README.md

 ## Technology Stack:

 For the mobile app development aspect, I have chosen to use Flutter, a versatile framework known for its efficiency in creating cross-platform mobile applications.
+I will implement BloC (Business Logic Component) for effective state management, ensuring a robust and scalable architecture.
 On the backend, I'm planning to employ Node.js, a popular and scalable runtime environment for server-side applications.

 ## Functionality: